MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_2.md

 ## Phase 4: Generate Act 2 (10 mins)

-- Use this prompt to create your character-driven second ct:
+- Use this prompt to create your character-driven second act:

         Based on our character development work, please generate a draft of Act 2 that shows:
         - How the protagonist struggles with and gradually confronts their main challenge